 Sip on some chilled beer, explore a little, work a little, indulge with the locals, no matter what your mood is Prague will never let you feel disappointed.

-Often stated as the center of modern business opportunities, Berlin has a lot of in-store for freelance travelers.
+Often stated as the centre of modern business opportunities, Berlin has a lot of in-store for freelance travellers.
 The city is well known for its diverse architecture, modern art, nightlife, festivals and good quality of living.

 Being located in one of the safest countries in the world, it has huge potential for people in quest of professional and personal development.